 Discolouration occurs due to the many layers of our teeth and as we grow older these layers break down through wear and tear.
 The middle layer of the tooth(the dentin), gets thicker and the enamel gets thin with age.
 The breakdown of the dentin then begins to show through which changes the colour of our teeth.

-There are many factors which contribute to discolouration but it is mainly food and drink that contains coloured liquids such as: Coffee, Wine, Tea, Sports drinks and more.
-The staining of teeth occur after the cumulative effect over many years.
+There are many factors which contribute to discolouration but it is mainly food and drink that contains coloured liquids such as Coffee, Wine, Tea, Sports drinks and more.
+The staining of teeth occurs after the cumulative effect over many years.

 If you are thinking about having teeth whitening done, it makes sense to learn a few things about this procedure so that you can prepare in a better way and know what to expect.
 Here is a simple guide:

 Whatever type of treatment you use, there is a good chance that your teeth and gums will be sensitive to the ingredients used in the process.
-Luckily, this feeling goes away after a short while.
+About 10% of people notice sensitivity when the treatments are finished.
+This is a natural reaction to hydrogen peroxide, luckily, this feeling goes away after a short while.
+If the problem continues, use toothpaste for sensitivity and stay away from cold and hot foods.

 Teeth whitening doesn’t work on fillings, crowns, veneers and dentures.
 A procedure like this shouldn’t damage your existing dental work, but it won’t make them whiter.